vitorvidaldev/small-projects/AWS/Solutions-Architect/iam.md

 - Use Access Keys for Programmatic Access (CLI/SDK);
 - Audit permissions of your account with the IAM Credentials Report;
 - Never share IAM users & Access Keys.

+## IAM Terms

+IAM Resources: The user, group, role, policy, and identity provider objects that are stored in IAM.
+As with other AWS services, you can add, edit, and remove resources from IAM.

+IAM Identities: The IAM resource objects that are used to identify and group.
+You can attach a policy to an IAM identity.
+Thse include users, groups, and roles.

+IAM Entities: The IAM resource objects that AWS uses for authentication.
+These include IAM users and roles.

+Principals: A person or application that uses the AWS account root user, and IAM user, or an IAM role to sign in and make requests to AWS.
+Principals include federated users and assumed roles.